Beyond the Student: How Educators Can Help Alleviate Parental Anxiety

 Educators are keenly aware of the critical role they play in shaping children's futures.
-And we all know that responsibility extends far beyond lesson plans and homework as many—if not all—teachers also provide support to students who exhibit anxiety and challenging behaviors.
+And we all know that responsibility extends far beyond lesson plans and homework as many, if not all, teachers also provide support to students who exhibit anxiety and challenging behaviours.
 Post-pandemic teaching environments are requiring educators to address more student anxiety and trauma than ever before, as students and teachers re-acclimate to in-person learning.

 But it’s important to remember that parental anxiety around school transitions is normal too.